 But what we’re really interested in is FileApp’s ability to share files over Wi-Fi.
 It essentially turns your mobile device into an FTP server, allowing any computer to connect (using an FTP client) and download files.

-Head over to our guide on sharing files with FileApp for step-by-step directions on how to get it set up.
-Note that anyone who connects will be able to view ALL files on the device!
+Just note that anyone who connects will be able to view ALL files on the device!

 Transferring Files Between Windows and Android